- Periodic Table of Realtime

 Users reviewing Service Bus on Microsoft’s Azure Marketplace commented that they’d like better documentation, particularly for the newest API available at that time.
 However, they made those comments in 2018 — with no later reviews of any kind since then — so things could have changed in the meantime.

-Google Cloud Pub/Sub is a pub/sub-based messaging service.
+SNS is a simple, distributed, cloud-native messaging service.